cmstead/DollarHTTP/README.md

 - POST
 - PUT

-DollarHttp will support custom headers, POST and PUT body contents and a clear, method agnostic API for managing request arguments.
+DollarHttp supports custom headers, POST and PUT body contents and a clear, method agnostic API for managing request arguments.

 DollarHttp takes the philosophical stance that an HTTP request abstraction should be: